Baylor Massacre and Earl Grey Tea: What Did They Have in Common?

 Reenactment by Paul Bergstrom for Shaw Media

 The Gazette offered details about Colonel Baylor and other officers who had been quartered in a house and tried to escape: “Lieutenant Colonel Baylor, who, with Major McLeod[6] [in error – most likely it was Major Clough] and two other officers, upon forcing the door of a house, attempted to get up a large Dutch chimney; the two former were mortally wounded, the third killed, the fourth made prisoner.”
 The officers had been alarmed and tried to flee while Ralph Haring went to the door.
 Before he could open it, the British soldiers burst in.
 Both Baylor and Clough tried to escape up the chimney and became lodged.
-Clough was below Baylor and was brought down, severely wounded with multiple stabbings.
-Clough had three wounds, to his thigh and groin.
-As he was pulled down, he received a sword swipe across both hands.
+Clough was below Baylor and was brought down, where he was severely wounded with multiple stabbings; three wounds to his thigh and groin.
+Also, as he was pulled down, he received a sword swipe across both hands.

 The newspaper gave a more detailed account and number of Americans in one barn who tried to defend themselves: “From thence a part of Sir James Baird’s company [Maitland’s command] was detached to a barn where sixteen privates were lodged, who discharged ten or twelve pistols, and striking at the troops sans effet [without effect] with their broadswords, nine of them were instantly bayoneted and seven received quarter.
 Major Maitland’s force, [who had bayoneted the sergeant’s guard, came up while the slaughter was underway] attacked the remainder of the rebel detachment, lodged in several other barns, with such alertness as prevented all but three privates from making their escape.”
 Maitland’s men had quickly searched the remaining homes and neighboring barns belonging to the Blauvelts, Demarests, Holdrums, Harings, and the Bogarts.
 Cornet Robert Morrow received seven wounds after surrendering, begging for his life.
 He was stabbed again and again, stripped of his clothes, and then left for dead.
 Morrow was among others found the next morning who had been badly wounded and left for dead; some would later give testimony to New Jersey Governor Livingston.